 IIT Kharagpur Bars Students from Mentioning Departmental Ranks in Placements CVs, Cites Fairness and Stress Concerns

-The Indian Institute of Technology (IIT) Kharagpur has barred B.Tech students from listing departmental ranks in placement CVs, aiming to reduce stress and ensure fairer recruitment.
+IIT Kharagpur has barred B.Tech students from listing departmental ranks in placement CVs to reduce stress and ensure fairer recruitment.

-The students of Indian Institute of Technology Kharagpur received an unexpected guideline from the institute: don’t mention your departmental rank in CVs, when the placement season commenced this month at IIT Kharagpur.
-The directive, issued just before the latest round of campus recruitments, aims to curb unhealthy competition and ensure a level playing field for all candidates.
+Students of Indian Institute of Technology Kharagpur have received an unexpected guideline from institute: Don’t mention your departmental rank in CVs, when placement season began this month.

 By asking students to stick to their CGPA as the sole academic indicator, IIT Kharagpur hopes to shift focus from intra-department rivalries to overall performance.
 “This decision takes away the burden of constantly being compared.
 We can now walk into interviews knowing we’re judged fairly,” said a fourth-year student preparing for placement interviews.